open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/cluster-lifecycle.md

 ---
-title: Install Cluster Lifecycle
+title: Cluster Lifecycle Management
-weight: 3
+weight: 10
 ---

-Cluster Lifecycle has the following component:
+Cluster Lifecycle Management has the following component:
 - managedcluster-import-controller: A controller that generates an import command.
 It also manages the Klusterlet on a managed cluster.

 <!-- spellchecker-disable -->